LeonardosGitHub/agility2018_iControl_LX_Lab/docs/_build/html/_sources/class1/module2/module2.rst.txt

    * `F5 BIG-IP <https://support.f5.com/csp/knowledge-center/software/BIG-IP?module=BIG-IP%20LTM>`_

 ..
 NOTE:: This lab is ``OPTIONAL``.
-It gives you an example of what you can build/ implement with an iControl LX extension.
+It gives you an example of what you can build/ implement with an iControl LX Extension.
 It won't give you any knowledge on how to build your own extension or install one.

 **Exercises in this Module**